Getting your claim reviewed

 You can provide any one of the following:

-• confirmation from your private insurer that the home is to be demolished
+- confirmation from your private insurer that the home is to be demolished

-• a demolition certificate
+- a demolition certificate

-• other evidence that the house has been demolished or rebuilt.
+- other evidence that the house has been demolished or rebuilt.

 Damaged items

-If you have outstanding claims for items that were damaged at the time of the earthquakes and you would like to claim for these, complete a Schedule of Contents form [PDF, 337 KB].
-You can also speak to one of our team about your concerns.
+If you have outstanding claims for items that were damaged at the time of the earthquakes and you would like to claim for these:

 We may ask you some of the following questions when you get in touch.

-Reviewed claims need support by experts
+Reviewed claims may need expert reports

-You may need one or more experts to assess your damage and write report(s).
+You may need one or more experts to assess your damage and write reports.
 These reports will be given to your claim manager to confirm the cause, extent and appropriate repair strategy for earthquake damage.

 Getting your property damage assessed